zerobase-io/About-Us-Onboarding/README.md

 That's it!
 Zerobase is fast and easy to use by design.
 With practice, pulling out your phone and scanning a QR code can be done in under two seconds, requiring very minimal disruption to the user's day.

-#### How Is Zerobase Implemented?
+## How Is Zerobase Implemented?
-If you're still curious and want to learn more, see [our privacy statement](./PRIVACY.md) for the specifics of how we provide this service with an unrivaled promise of privacy, or visit [the Wikipedia page for Public Key Cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) for the mathematics and further explanations of how such systems guarantee privacy and authenticity.
+If you're curious how Zerobase works and want to learn more, see [our privacy statement](./PRIVACY.md) for the specifics of how we provide this service with an unrivaled promise of privacy.
 Additionally, we're 100% open-source, so if you want to see how something works or how your data is handled, you can view our source code directly.
 The only thing you *can't* see is our private user data.